eric-2141/docs/pages/cpa/cpa_statute.md

 (g) Information that is:

-(i) De-identified in accordance with the requirements for de-identification set forth in 45 CFR 164; and
+(I) De-identified in accordance with the requirements for de-identification set forth in 45 CFR 164; and

-(ii) Derived from any of the health-care-related information described in this section.
+(II) Derived from any of the health-care-related information described in this section.

 (h) Information maintained in the same manner as information under subsections (2)(a) to (2)(g) of this section by: